ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 FOR 9-5ERS READY TO LEAVE

 ### Headline
-Get a remote sales job and leave your boss behind in 8-10 weeks remote sales income without the office
+Get a remote sales job and leave your boss behind in 8-10 weeks remote income in sales

 ### Subheadline
-You're stuck in a job that drains you daily, hurts your body, and costs you your family.
-I show you exactly how to land a remote sales role, build real commission income, and never answer to a boss again.
+You're stuck in a job that drains you, hurts your body, and costs you your family.
+I show you how to land a remote sales role, build income that scales, and never answer to a boss again.

 ### CTA
 Apply for the program